abbioinfo/CyAnno/README.txt

 Output file
 ----------------------------------
-In the output directory (see below), CyAnno will generate following files and folders:
+In the output directory (see below), CyAnno will generate the following files and folders:
-1. *_labled_expr.csv: These the labelled CSV file, in which, for each cell/row, last column contains the name of cell type predicted by CyAnno.
+1. *_labelled_expr.csv: These are the labeled CSV file, in which, for each cell/row, the last column contains the name of the cell type predicted by CyAnno.
 Here, * is the identifier used in column 2 of Unlabelled data.

 2. models_: Directory containing all the machine learning models generated by CyAnno for each cell type.
-3. others_: This contains all the input parameters, landmarks and settings under which models were generated.
+3. others_: This directory contains all the input parameters, landmarks and settings under which the models were generated.

-Note: models_ and others_ directories are saved as CyAnno session by default in the defined output direcyory.
+Note: models_ and others_ directories are saved as CyAnno session by default in the defined output directory.
-	These are essential for reusing these these model to label more FCS/CSV file later (see below).
+	These are essential for reusing these models to label more FCS/CSV files later (see below).